 On May 2nd, our first visitors from our home state of Arizona visited us for the first time since we moved to Colorado.
 Its been almost a year since we moved here.
 In fact looking at the date, we have lived in Colorado 11 months to the day now.
+If you’re thinking of moving here too, check out Douglas County CO real estate.
 It’s crazy how fast yet slow sometimes time passes.
 The days seem long but the months have been short making it still feel like a very new experience for us.
 Anyway, we headed to DIA (Denver International Airport) last Wednesday morning to greet Randy, Claire, and two-year-old Liam on their first trip to our home in Northern Colorado.
 We had four days of sightseeing planned for them and couldn’t wait to hit the road and show them our favorite parts of Colorado.

 Wednesday when they arrived, it was rainy and gloomy for the first day and a half of their stay, which required that we change our plans and stay home Thursday, but we did hit a place that would thrill a 2-year-old that had an aquarium of fish at Scheels.
 We also got Brunch at The Egg and I Thursday morning, a place that reminds us of our beloved Ponderosa Pines restaurant in Flagstaff.
 Then we anxiously waited for Friday, a day with better weather, where we would hit the road and head over to the Western Slope to places like Rifle Falls, Glenwood Springs, and Aspen.

 Friday morning around 9 am we hit the road and made it all the way to Glenwood Springs to check into our hotel room.
 We had a really cool suite at Glenwood Suites with a full kitchen, dining area, and two attached king bedrooms that allowed us all to stay together.